XenofonTrapalis/remote-surveillance-system-with-PIR-motion-sensor-/README.md

-# remote-surveillance-system-with-motion-sensor-
+# remote-surveillance-system-with-PIR-motion-sensor-
-The current project is based on a client - server system with email notifications when a motion detect
+The current project is based on a client - server system with email notifications when a motion detect occur.
+The client is built in a raspberry pi with a camera module and the server on Windows pc on a local netowrk.
+When a motion detect occur from the PIR sensor a livestream is playing on the remote PC and an email is sending with attachment of the capture.